zainafzal08/HodgePodge/docs.md

 }
 ```

-`POST /user/:discord_id` Make a new user! params are optional
+`POST /user/:discordId` Make a new user!

-`PUT /user/:discord_id` update a user!
+`PUT /user/:discordId` update a user!

 ```
 {